Genetic Toxicology Testing

 For more than 30 years, Charles River has been helping clients to develop custom testing strategies and conduct appropriate assays to meet the unique requirements of their chemicals and drugs.
-With three sites in North America and Europe, our team includes more than 70 scientists and staff who are dedicated to the field of genetic toxicology, as well as regulatory consultants and program managers who can support our clients’ studies with strategic advice.
-Our ongoing involvement with regulatory working groups (e.g., OECD Expert Working Groups) and international societies (e.g., Genetic Toxicology Association) ensures that our clients have access to the latest developments in science and its and applications in the regulatory environment.
+With three sites in North America and Europe, our team includes scientists and staff who are dedicated to the field of genetic toxicology, as well as regulatory consultants and program managers who can support our clients’ studies with strategic advice.
+Our ongoing involvement with regulatory working groups (e.g., OECD Expert Working Groups) and international societies (e.g., Genetic Toxicology Association and HESI’s Genetic Toxicology Technical Committee) ensures that our clients have access to the latest developments in science and its and applications within a regulatory environment.

 Our team works closely with other Safety Assessment groups to enrich study results and integrity with supplementary services such as formulation and analytical chemistry, pathology, and bioanalysis.
 Additionally, we can support and enhance other studies by evaluating genetic toxicology biomarkers and determining mechanism of action identification using in situ hybridization, flow cytometry and determining apoptosis if needed.